by Texas Homesteader ~

 *contains affiliate link

 Sometimes you find yourself with food needing to be used in a different way than you intended in able to ward off food waste.
-That’s just what happened with these apples.
+That’s just what happened with apples we recently ended up with.

 Oh they looked great.
 But when we got them home we just didn’t care for them.
 They were not granny smith, but were firm and tart all the same.

 So I set out to look for things to do with them so they wouldn’t be wasted.
-They didn’t taste half bad peeled.
+They didn’t taste half bad once they were peeled.
 So maybe I can cook with them instead of eating them fresh.
-I gave these chunky apple cinnamon muffins a try.

 1st Attempt Crash & Burn